EUDAT-B2FIND/md-ingestion/README.md

   > sudo apt-get install python-lxml or on systems with no apt-get but yum available :
-  > sudo yum install python-lxml
+  > sudo yum install python-lxml or (if this is not workabl, e.g. on some SuSE distr.) try
+  > sudo zypper install <module>

 Usage
 =====